Quick Start¶

 - Read the Configuration guide for advanced setup

-- Browse API Reference to use py-moodle as a library
+- Browse API Reference to use python-moodle as a library

 Need Help?